Home Health Chondrosis: symptoms, causes, treatment

 • regular physical exercises aimed at strengthening the muscular corset of the spine and developing flexibility;

-• avoid excessive physical exertion, weight lifting;
+• avoid excessive physical activity and heavy lifting;

 • use an orthopedic mattress for sleeping;